MohammedAlzard/contact-store-laravel-vuejs/README.md

-#Contact Store App
+# Contact Store

-This is a contact store app create with PHP Laravel and VueJS
+This is a contact store app create with PHP Laravel in backend and use VueJS for the frontend.
+The middleware is a REST API.

 ## Screenshot